echeran/smile-of-murugan/webbook/chapter01.md

 know it begins with Nannaya's translation of the *Mahābhārata* (11th Cent.).
 The vocabulary of Nannaya is completely dominated by Sanskrit.
-And again: the first theoretical work in Telugu culture, fragments of which have recently been discovered, *Janāśrayachan-* *das*, an early work on prosody, is itself written in a language which is more Sanskrit than Telugu; it contains traces of metres peculiar to Telugu and unknown to Sanskrit, and only this fact indicates that there had probably existed some compositions previous to the overwhelming impact of Sanskritization.
-In Malayalam, too, the beginnings of literature are essentially and intrinsically connected with high Sanskrit literature: the *Unnunili Sandēśam*, an anonymous poem of the 14th Century, is based on the models of *sandeśa* or *dūta* poems (the best known representative of which is Kālidāsa's *Meghadūta*); its very language is a true *maṇipravāļam* which is defined, in the earliest Malayalam grammar (the *Līlātilakam* of the 15th Cent.), as *bhāṣāsamskṛtayogam*, i.e. the union of *bhāṣā* (the indigenous language, Malayalam) and Sanskrit.
+And again: the first theoretical work in Telugu culture, fragments of which have recently been discovered, *Janāśrayachandas*, an early work on prosody, is itself written in a language which is more Sanskrit than Telugu; it contains traces of metres peculiar to Telugu and unknown to Sanskrit, and only this fact indicates that there had probably existed some compositions previous to the overwhelming impact of Sanskritization.
+In Malayalam, too, the beginnings of literature are essentially and intrinsically connected with high Sanskrit literature: the *Uṇṇunīli Sandēśam*, an anonymous poem of the 14th Century, is based on the models of *sandeśa* or *dūta* poems (the best known representative of which is Kālidāsa's *Meghadūta*); its very language is a true *maṇipravāḷam* which is defined, in the earliest Malayalam grammar (the *Līlātilakam* of the 15th Cent.), as *bhāṣāsamskṛtayogam*, i.e. the union of *bhāṣā* (the indigenous language, Malayalam) and Sanskrit.